 The simplest way to describe multi room speakers is to say that they enable you to listen to audio in different rooms of the house, without having to carry a portable speaker around or regularly change your set-up (which would be annoying, to say the least).

 Stella Winklewska, our audio and connected home assistant buyer understands that it can be confusing knowing where to start: “While the basic functionality of all multi room speakers is the same, some have additional controls to look out for.
 Most notably, more and more speakers are coming to the market with one key point of difference: voice control capability.

-The Amazon Echo, Google Home and the new Apple HomePod are all voice controlled speakers that deliver great sound quality as well as acting as on-call at-home assistants – more on this later.
+The Google Home and the Apple HomePod are all voice controlled speakers that deliver great sound quality as well as acting as on-call at-home assistants – more on this later.
 Once you have researched wireless speakers thoroughly and decided which ones are right for you, stick to one brand as they will each have an app that allows the user to connect and group different speakers together with ease.”

 Sounds simple enough, but how does a multi room speaker actually work?

 They work off a wireless connection, which means you can use an app on your smartphone or tablet to locate them, even if they are in another room.
 So you don’t have to move from the sofa in the living room to change the playlist in the dining room, or get out of bed in the morning to turn the radio on in the kitchen.